 Mind that while it can support 5 kg in ideal positions, I wouldn’t trust it to support your precious, heavy, full frame DSLR with 70-200 f/2.8 zoom lens while wrapped on a tree.
 It is reasonably safe, though, to do so with compact and lightweight mirrorless cameras.

 Because of the huge range of photographic opportunities that this tripod can unlock, and considering its affordable price, it should be in every landscape photographer bag.

 Alternatives: Joby Gorillapod SLR Zoom or MeFOTO Backpacker

 Tripod Heads for Landscape Photography

-Many kind of heads are available from all tripod manufacturers.
-Some heads are of general purposes, such as 3-way and ball heads, while some are more specific, as video, gimbal and geared heads.
+Many kinds of heads are available from all tripod manufacturers.
+Some heads are of general purposes, such as 3-way and ball heads, while some are more specific, as video, gimbal, and geared heads.

 Some heads use a proprietary plate, while others adopt the more standard Arca Swiss plate.

 One of the most common heads is the ball head, where the plate is mounted on a ball joint allowing the camera to move in all directions.

 - Light and simple to operate